monocodx/aseprite-package-build/DEVELOPMENT.md

 # Development Guidelines

-> **Important**
->
+> [!IMPORTANT]
 > All commits should be tested and built without errors before committing and pushing to the remote branch.

 ## Commit Message